Here’s a lovely post by Kellie Darley about the delightful Nancy’s Freedom Farm in Arcadia. You can see Kellie’s boys really loved visiting the farm.

 It’s best to wear gumboots or other sturdy shoes.

-Written by Kellie Darley, one of the mums behind the new ParraParents website that provides parents in the Parramatta region with handy local information and great ideas on things to do with the kids.
+Written by Kellie Darley, of the terrific ParraParents website that provides parents in the Parramatta region with handy local information and great ideas on things to do with the kids.

 Why didn’t we know about this before!
 All my kids would have loved a visit when they were little, in fact my ten year olds still would.
 Book us in for the next school holidays!

 Have you had a farm experience with the kids?